Ramiro-luengo/OMAC/README.md

 # OMAC

-#### Simple webpage made with Django framework that runs on a python environment.

-##### Includes some HTML + CSS to make it look pretty and works as a baseline for a big webpage.
+##### Simple webpage made with Django framework that runs on a python environment, includes some HTML + CSS to make it look pretty and works as a baseline for a big webpage.